danny/alienattack.workshop/README.md

 #### <a name="config-cloneapprep"></a>STEP 3 - Clone this repository

-Down on your Cloud9 console, a terminal is available.
+At the bottom of the Cloud9 console a terminal is available.
 Go to the terminal and clone this repository.
 This repository contains the back-end.

 ~~~
 ~/environment $ git clone https://github.com/fabianmartins/alienattack.workshop